thechnet/une/DOCUMENTATION.md

 A conditional expression always evaluates to either `0`, being *false*, or `1`, being *true*.

-Attributes required for each data type to be considered *true* are:
+Attributes required for each type to be considered *true* are:

 - Integers: not being of value `0`.
 - Floating-point numbers: not being of value `0.0`.